-This self-flying helicopter startup promises rides that are as cheap as an Uber
+This startup wants to make urban flying as accessible as riding the bus

 Let me repeat that: Groden says that you will pay the same price in the future for one of the three seats in Skyryse’s helicopters that you do for a seat in a shared car today.
 (Not that cars are completely out of the picture.
 Skyryse plans to bundle car service to and from the helipads.)

 For passengers, the experience would be just like catching the bus—except the stop would be a helipad, and there’d be no need for a dedicated lane.
-In fact, the reliable affordability of the bus is exactly what Groden aspires to: “Our goal to make urban flying . . . as accessible as riding a bus.”
+In fact, the reliable affordability of the bus is exactly what Groden aspires to: “Our goal is to make urban flying . . . as accessible as riding a bus.”

 Mark Groden

-Our goal to make urban flying . . . as accessible as riding a bus.”
+Our goal is to make urban flying . . . as accessible as riding a bus.”

 How is this possible?
 It’s just math, Groden explains.
 Helicopters can get places much faster than cars, so they can transport more people per hour.
 He gives the realistic (by L.A. standards) example of a rush-hour trip that takes two hours by car but only 15 minutes by air.
 A helicopter can fly eight trips in the time it takes a car to make one.